moshelooks/grind/README.md

 echo "Hello, World!"
 ```

-The call to the `docstring` function uses a [here document] with an escaped limit string
+The `docstring` function call uses a [here document] with an escaped limit string so
-so that the docstring can contain arbitrary control characters.
+that the docstring can contain arbitrary control characters.

 > :information_source: If your command is anything other than a bash script then you
 > must add a `cmd.md` file documenting the command in the same directory as your